 Cold Remedy Tea Ingredient – Oranges – Health Benefits

 Oranges are also high in Vitamin C, and when you want to shorten the time you feel sick, this vitamin is one of your best bets.

-They are also a powerful antioxidant that helps protect your cells that defends your body against illness.
+They also provide powerful antioxidants that helps protect your cells and help defends your body against illness.

 How to pick out the best citrus fruits:

 You want to pick lemons and oranges that seem heavy for their size.
 Thinner skin usually means more juice.

 The lighter the color of lemons’ skin means they are usually more tart than a darker yellow.

 Since you found this recipe for homemade cold remedy tea, I’m guessing you like all things cozy living.
 I created a Facebook group called Creating a Cozy Life with over 103,000 like-minded souls.